 Which Counties in North Dakota Require Food Handler Cards?

 Every county in The First District Health Unit requires food handler cards for all common food handler employees (i.e. line cooks, chefs, food preps or any one else dealing directly with unpackaged food products).

 - Bottineau County

 Each North Dakota county follows the same food handler guidelines.
 You can find all the details on course providers, and further resources HERE.

 If you are working in other jurisdictions, please be sure to contact your local health department as North Dakota county food handler permit requirements may change overtime.

 What is the North Dakota Food Handlers Permit?

-The North Dakota food handlers permit, also known as the North Dakota food handlers card and/or license, is a certificate proving to both employers and public health inspectors that you are qualified to handle unpackaged food products that served to the general public.
+The North Dakota food handlers permit, also known as the North Dakota food handlers card and/or license, is a permit that proves that you have sufficient knowledge in regards to handling food safely.
 In order to receive one, you will have to take a course, potentially pay a fee, and pass their examination.